pranav04katiyar/DSA_Questions/src/Arrays_Theory/OneDimensional/Basic_Operations.md

     System.out.print(A1.getArr()[i]+" ");     //Elements of the array are printed }
 ```
-- > Here, A1 is the object of the class Array and getArr() is the getter method of the class Array which returns the array
+- > Here, A1 is an object of a class Array and getArr() is a getter method of the class Array which returns the array

 >2.
 Predefined -
 ```Java